NIWDC Commander Visits Attends CWOBC Graduation

-While visiting the Center for Information Warfare Training, Capt.
-Bryan Braswell, commander, Naval Information Warfighting Development Center, spoke to the graduating class of Cryptologic Warfare Officer Basic Course (CWOBC) students, on Corry Station, Apr.
+PENSACOLA, Fla. – Capt.
+Bryan Braswell, commander, Naval Information Warfighting Development Center (NIWDC), visited the Center for Information Warfare Training (CIWT) and Information Warfare Training Center (IWTC) Corry Station to discuss Information Warfare (IW) training and attend the graduation of the Cryptologic Warfare Officer Basic Course (CWOBC) at Corry Station, Apr.
 3, 2024.

+Braswell was provided an overview of CIWT and IWTC Corry Station training operations as well as an in-depth discussion of the CIWT domain’s efforts to train Cyber Warfare officers and enlisted personnel as well as those assigned to the Information Systems Technician rating.

+During the conversation, Braswell related one of the challenges the Navy has faced is the speed at which technology is delivered in some cases outpacing the Navy’s ability to train to it.

 |Date Taken: